-Emory & Henry College is pleased to offer you Net Cost service to help you understand what your likely net costs and/or scholarship awards will be for the academic year.
+Emory & Henry College is pleased to offer you Net Cost Calculator service to help you understand what your likely net costs and/or scholarship awards will be for the academic year.

 All colleges and universities are required to publish the total estimated cost of attendance, including tuition, room, board (meal plan) and a reasonable estimate of personal expenses such as books, supplies — even “travel funds” so you can get back and forth to home during semester breaks.